-For Year 7 entry in 2019, and subject to the funds available, it is possible to receive full fee remission if gross family income is less than £12,500.
-If gross family income is higher than £65,000 then it is unlikely that financial assistance will be available.
+For Year 7 entry in 2020, and subject to the funds available, it will be possible to receive full fee remission if gross family income is less than £15,000.
+If gross family income is higher than £70,000 then it is unlikely that financial assistance will be available.

 The aim of the bursary scheme is to provide fee assistance, as far as is possible, to ensure that academically gifted pupils are able to attend Bury Grammar School regardless of their financial circumstances.

 A bursary is an award based on academic merit and financial need.
 It is a sum of money provided by the school to help you pay the fees.
 The value of a bursary is related to applicants’ household income and financial resources.
 It can provide anything from some assistance to the full cost of the fees.

 The School offers a number of means tested bursaries each year.
 These are awarded to pupils entering the Senior School either in Year 7 or in the Sixth Form at Year 12.
 No bursaries are provided to pupils in the Junior Schools.